aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/texture-handling/_index.md

 ---
-title: "Create Tiled Background – Texture Handling"
+title: "Create Tiled Background with Aspose.Page for .NET – Texture Handling"
-linktitle: "Create Tiled Background – Texture Handling"
+linktitle: "Create Tiled Background with Aspose.Page for .NET – Texture Handling"
 second_title: "Aspose.Page .NET API"
 description: "Learn how to create tiled background patterns in PostScript documents using Aspose.Page for .NET.
 Follow our step‑by‑step texture guide to add texture pattern and generate texture tiling effortlessly."
 weight: 33